 Serving his country.
-Filling a critical need for anesthesiologists in the Naval Reserve during the Reagan administration, Andy volunteered, and later established and commanded the Johns Hopkins Medical Naval Reserve Primus Unit P0605C.
-In 1990, his unit was recalled in order to assist with Operation Desert Shield (and later Operation Desert Storm) where they took care of active duty, veterans and POWs at Bethesda Naval Hospital.
-Harris reached the rank of commander (O-5).
+Filling a critical need for anesthesiologists in the Naval Reserve during the Reagan administration, Andy volunteered for the Medical Corps, and later established and commanded the Johns Hopkins Medical Naval Reserve Unit P0605C.
+In 1990, his unit was recalled in order to assist with Operation Desert Shield (and later Operation Desert Storm), during which they took care of active duty personnel, veterans, and returning POWs at Bethesda Naval Hospital.
+Harris reached the rank of Commander (O-5).

 Serving his community.
 Unhappy with the status-quo in Annapolis, Harris, a political neophyte, decided to take on the establishment and make a run for the Maryland State Senate in 1998.
 After winning by an impressive margin, Andy continued to serve as a physician – epitomizing our Founding Fathers’ belief in a part-time, citizen legislature.
 His innovative thinking, devotion to efficient government and dedication to his constituents earned him the “Hero of the Taxpayer” award from the Maryland Taxpayers Association in 2008.

 Andy is now in his third term as Congressman from the beautiful 1st Congressional District of Maryland.
 He serves on the Appropriations Committee.
 He also serves on three sub-committees; Agriculture, Homeland Security, and the Labor, HHS and Education.
 He enjoys spending time on the Bay with his family, gardening, and repairing old cars with his sons.